-In this review of the Daiwa Tatula CT which was first brought to market in 2016, we will take a look at this excellent entry level baitcasting reel from Daiwa.
+In this review of the Daiwa Tatula CT which was first brought to market in 2016, we will look at this excellent entry-level baitcasting reel from Daiwa.

-The Daiwa Tatula CT is the entry level reel from Daiwa that includes the awesome T-Wing line management system along with a host of other features found in their more expensive reels.
+The Daiwa Tatula CT is the entry-level reel from Daiwa that includes the excellent T-Wing line management system along with a host of other features found in their more expensive reels.

 The Daiwa Tatula CT is available in 4 gear ratios to suit different types of fishing including a 5.5:1 High Power for landing those lunkers.